juju/docs/src/en/about-juju.md

 production deployment.

 Bundles can be shared publicly or privately.
 New bundles are added to the public collection every week.
-Juju Quickstart is a plugin that lets you bootstrap Juju, launch the GUI, and deploy a bundle, all with one command.
-You can go from zero to a full cloud deployment in seconds with the right bundle.
+And you can now bootstrap Juju, launch the GUI and deploy a bundle with a single command.
+That means you can go from zero to a full cloud deployment in seconds with the right bundle.

 ## What about Windows or other Linux operating systems?